saikyun/clobits/examples/README.md

-Structure of an example, in this case sdl:
+The structure of an example, in this case sdl, is as follows:

 ## sdl/create-src